multiOTP/multiotp/README.md

 Return codes:

  0 OK: Token accepted
-10 INFO: Access Challenge returned back to the client 11 INFO: User successfully created or updated
+10 INFO: Access Challenge returned back to the client
+11 INFO: User successfully created or updated
 12 INFO: User successfully deleted
 13 INFO: User PIN code successfully changed
 14 INFO: Token has been resynchronized successfully
-15 INFO: Tokens definition file successfully imported 16 INFO: QRcode successfully created
+15 INFO: Tokens definition file successfully imported
+16 INFO: QRcode successfully created
 17 INFO: UrlLink successfully created
 18 INFO: SMS code request received
 19 INFO: Requested operation successfully done
 21 ERROR: User doesn't exist
 22 ERROR: User already exists
 23 ERROR: Invalid algorithm
 24 ERROR: User locked (too many tries)
-25 ERROR: User delayed (too many tries, but still a hope in a few minutes) 26 ERROR: The token has already been used
+25 ERROR: User delayed (too many tries, but still a hope in a few minutes)
+26 ERROR: The token has already been used
 27 ERROR: Resynchronization of the token has failed
 28 ERROR: Unable to write the changes in the file
 29 ERROR: Token doesn't exist
 30 ERROR: At least one parameter is missing
 31 ERROR: Tokens definition file doesn't exist
-32 ERROR: Tokens definition file not successfully imported 33 ERROR: Encryption hash error, encryption key is not matching 34 ERROR: Linked user doesn't exist
+32 ERROR: Tokens definition file not successfully imported
+33 ERROR: Encryption hash error, encryption key is not matching
+34 ERROR: Linked user doesn't exist
 35 ERROR: User not created
 37 ERROR: Token already attributed
 38 ERROR: User is desactivated
 39 ERROR: Requested operation aborted
 41 ERROR: SQL error
 50 ERROR: QRcode not created
-51 ERROR: UrlLink not created (no provisionable client for this protocol) 60 ERROR: No information on where to send SMS code
+51 ERROR: UrlLink not created (no provisionable client for this protocol)
+60 ERROR: No information on where to send SMS code
-61 ERROR: SMS code request received, but an error occurred during transmission 62 ERROR: SMS provider not supported
+61 ERROR: SMS code request received, but an error occurred during transmission
+62 ERROR: SMS provider not supported
 70 ERROR: Server authentication error
 71 ERROR: Server request is not correctly formatted
 72 ERROR: Server answer is not correctly formatted
 80 ERROR: Server cache error
-81 ERROR: Cache too old for this user, account autolocked 99 ERROR: Authentication failed (and other possible unknown errors)
+81 ERROR: Cache too old for this user, account autolocked
+98 ERROR: Authentication failed (wrong token length)
+99 ERROR: Authentication failed (and other possible unknown errors)

 Usage:

+ PLEASE NOT THAT BY DEFAULT, A PREFIX PIN IS REQUIRED.

  multiotp user token (to check if the token is accepted) multiotp -checkpam (to check with pam-script, using PAM_USER and PAM_AUTHTOK)